Data Security

 High Sensitivity

 High sensitivity data would have a catastrophic impact on an organization if it were compromised or destroyed and would significantly damage an organization if breached.
-This includes data crucial to an organization’s competitive advantage, such as intellectual property, financial data, and customers’ personally identifiable information (PII).
+This includes the most sensitive data, such as Social Security numbers, legal documents, and other highly critical information that could be exploited by cybercriminals for identity theft, extortion, or fraud.
+Other examples include data crucial to an organization’s competitive advantage, such as intellectual property, financial data, and customers’ personally identifiable information (PII).

 Medium Sensitivity